Ericsson/dataplanebook/src/glossary.rst

       destination host and/or port, often for the purpose of having multiple IP hosts to between host's and its single IP address.

+   ND
+      Neighbor Discovery (ND) is a protocol operating at the link layer.
+It may be employed in the same role has :term:`ARP` has for IPv4 (i.e., resolving an IP address into a link-layer address).
+ND is also used for router discovery and router redirection.

    NETCONF
       The Network Configuration Protocol (NETCONF) is an XML-based network configuration management protocol developed by the IEFT.